STOP Fire video

 - Do not overcharge your battery – check manufacturer’s instructions for charge times.

-- Avoid storing or charging e-bikes, e-scooters and mobility scooters in escape routes.
+- Avoid storing or charging on escape routes.

 - Avoid storing in excessively hot or cold areas.